Butler Bridge Program

 Camara Wallace, Lead Middle School mentor.

-Kaitlynn McShea, Lead Elementary mentor.
+Kaleigh Respecki, Lead Elementary mentor.

 Andy Lesh, Floating mentor.

 Elisabeth Speckman proudly received her MFA in Fiction from Butler in 2016, and has a BA in Theatre and English-Creative Writing from Denison University.
 A current Butler adjunct instructor, she served as a Visiting Instructor from 2016-2017.
 While a graduate student at Butler, Elisabeth was involved in the Butler Bridge Program as an elementary mentor, graduate marketing assistant, and Assistant Coordinator.
 She also served as both a poetry and fiction reader for Butler MFA's literary magazine, Booth, and as an FYS teaching fellow for two years.
 She has been the lead elementary teacher for the Butler University Creative Writing Camp since 2015, having been an elementary mentor before that.
 Elisabeth enjoys acting and directing, and has taught and directed children’s theatre for CYT Indy, The Artists’ Studio, Fishers UMC, and Carmel Theatre Company.
 She mainly writes young adult fiction, plays, and screenplays, but enjoys all forms and genres of writing.
-Her plays have been workshopped and produced in Indiana, Ohio, Florida, and Connecticut.
+Her plays have been workshopped and produced in Indiana, Ohio, Florida, Connecticut, and British Columbia.
 Her plays have been published in Stage It 2: Thirty Ten Minute Plays and she has nonfiction forthcoming in Midwestern Gothic.

 Writer's Workshop Teachers